deors/workshop-microservices/readme.md

     ...
 ```

-Of course, bookrecservice, bookrecesgeservice, as well as any other application service, should have muration testing enabled in the pipeline.
+Of course, `bookrecservice`, `bookrecesgeservice`, as well as any other application service, should have mutation testing enabled in the pipeline.

 ### 3.15) The pipeline code: Build the Docker image and provision the test environment